WWW.MINYA.IT

 Communication was always one of primary necessities of human groups.
 This need, represented by creation of verbal language at the beginning and by writing later, was created milleniums ago together with the need to pass on the knowledge over generations, in form of images which had their cult value and the purpose of the social institution. ...more

 The picture, from it’s origins, allows also a first step toward elaboration of the personal character.
 Figurative art was always the strongest mean of expression and communication in a cultural, social and religious sense across the evolution of the mankind.
 It always performed it’s ability to communicate through images that makes accessible and comprehensive by all man and all nations independently from their linguistic or social difference, bringing therefore a clear, understandable message easy to pass on and thus usable also for educational and didactic purpose.
 With the evolution of the society and technological discoveries, also in field of communication, we assist the considerable changes also in the field of Art, especially regarding techniques of production and re-production.
-In a historical period characterized by so called third industrial revolution, deriving from convergence of telecommunication and computer science, which influence all human meanings of expression, are inserted works of young artist of Serbian origins Minya Mikic.
+In a historical period characterized by so called third industrial revolution, deriving from convergence of telecommunication and computer science, which influence all human meanings of expression, are inserted works of young artist Minya.
 Minya’s intention is to communicate visually, through her art, the beginning and the evolution of communication itself, from it’s primordial origins with the cave drawings representing the images of hunting to our present style of life where not even analogical technology that allowed reproduction of material things are sufficient and where flows and necessity of communication multiplies to excess

 Bob Hogge